joranbeasley/aptly2html/readme.md

 # Aptly2Html

-aptly2html aims to provide a simple interface to quickly provide a snapshot singlepage html application that describes the packages available on a given aptly server
+aptly2html aims to provide a simple interface to quickly provide a snapshot singlepage html application that describes the packages available on a given aptly server.  this, of coarse, means you are [using aptly](https://www.aptly.info/) to serve your debian packages.

 there are two tools included in the package